 What are the benefits of investing in ETFs?

-There are several reasons you may want to invest in ETFs, including often lower fees and general ease of access.
+There are several reasons you may want to invest in ETFs in Ireland, including often lower fees and general ease of access.
 A few other perks:

 - Diversify your portfolio.
 Buying units in just one ETF allows you to invest in many stocks and asset classes at once.
 By spreading your money across asset classes, you can minimise your level of risk.

 - Dividend income.
-If the underlying assets held by an ETF pay dividends, those dividends will be passed on to you.
+If the underlying assets in the ETF pay dividends, those dividends will be passed on to you.

 - Easy exit.
 Unlike other types of investments that lock you into a contract for a fixed term, ETFs are open-ended.
 This means that as long as there’s sufficient liquidity available, you can buy and sell ETFs whenever you choose.
 For example, if you need fast access to your funds for an emergency or opportunity, you can quickly liquidate your ETF holding.